mossblaser/slidie/_sources/tour.rst.txt

     $ cd path/to/slides/
     $ slidie

-By default, slidie will build the slides in the current directory into a standalone XHTML file called ``out.xhtml``.
+By default, Slidie will build the slides in the current directory into a standalone XHTML file called ``out.xhtml``.
 This can be opened directly in your web browser (no server required).
 Slidie XHTML files are completely self-contained and can be distributed independently of the source SVG files.